nrfconnect/sdk-nrf-bm/doc/nrf-bm/migration/nrf5_bm_migration.rst

 The responsibility for interrupt handling has shifted in |BMshort| - the application must now manage interrupts and forward them to the SoftDevice as needed.

 It is important to note that while the API remains compatible, the SoftDevices themselves are not binary-compatible between the two environments.
-SoftDevices from the nRF5 SDK cannot be reused in |BMshort|, and similarly, the S115 SoftDevice is not compatible with the nRF5 SDK.
+SoftDevices from the nRF5 SDK cannot be reused in |BMshort|, and similarly, the S115 and S145 SoftDevices are not compatible with the nRF5 SDK.

 Other libraries
 ***************